harryli0088/word-cloud-d3-react/README.md

 - `onMouseOver` {Function} accepts three arguments ```event```, ```word``` and ```index```,
 - `onMouseLeave` {Function} accepts three arguments ```event```, ```word``` and ```index```,
 - `colorFunction` {Function} accepts two arguments ```index``` and ```word```, defaults to ```d3.schemeCategory10```

+## Cloud modifications

+I tried to clean up the ```cloud.js``` file as much as I could, but I can't make much sense of it.
+Something I added at the end of the calculations is a function to calculate the white space leftover in the board.
+In React, I scale the words based on the unused white space, that way the word cloud dynamically fills up the whole space.

 ## Acknowledgements